MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

     }
 ]);
 ```

-Waterfalls drive the conversation by taking an action that moves the waterfall from one step to the next.
-Calling a built-in prompt such as [Prompts.text()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.prompts#text) moves the conversation along by passing the user's response to the prompt to the next waterfall step in its `results` parameter.
-You can also call `session.beginDialog()` to start one of your own dialogs to move the conversation to the next step.
+ You can also evoke a child dialog to to advance the conversation to the next step.
+This is a useful way of partitioning the conversation if you have multiple fields to populate.
+This example calls `session.beginDialog()` to bring up a child dialog instead of a prompt.

 ```javascript
 bot.dialog('/', [